Jill Murphy

-Jill Murphy (5 July 1949 – 18 August 2021) was a British author and illustrator of children's books.
-First published in 1974 at the age of 24, she was best known for the Worst Witch novels and Large Family picture books, with sales amounting to several millions.
-Her books have also been adapted for stage and television.
-She has been called "one of the most engaging writers and illustrators for children in the land".
+Jill Frances Murphy (5 July 1949 – 18 August 2021) was a British author and illustrator of children's books.
+First published by Allison & Busby in 1974, she was best known for the Worst Witch novels and Large Family picture books, with sales amounting to several millions.
+Her books were adapted for stage and television.
+She was called "one of the most engaging writers and illustrators for children in the land".

 Biography

 Early life

-Born in London, the daughter of Reeney (Irene) and Eric Murphy, Jill Murphy was brought up in Chessington, Surrey.
+Born in Merton Park, Surrey, the daughter of Reeney (Irene) and Eric Murphy, Jill Frances Murphy was brought up in Chessington, Surrey.
 Reminiscing about growing up in post-war Britain, she said: "I had a classic 1950s childhood.
 My mum was at home, because in those days that's what mums did.
 My dad worked in an aircraft factory.
-He was up really early in the morning, came home exhausted at night and I didn’t really see him."
-She won a scholarship to the Roman Catholic grammar school in Wimbledon.
-She showed an interest in writing and drawing at the age of 6; although not excelling in other school subjects, she had made her own enormous library of hand-written and illustrated books while still at primary school.
-She enjoyed reading boarding-school stories, which provided material and inspiration for Miss Cackle's Academy in the Worst Witch series, as did the Ursuline High School, Wimbledon, which she attended.
-She grew up a Roman Catholic, but she did not practise the faith in later years.
+He was up really early in the morning, came home exhausted at night and I didn't really see him."
+She won a scholarship to the Roman Catholic grammar school in Wimbledon, London.
+She showed an interest in writing and drawing at the age of six; although not excelling in other school subjects, she had made her own enormous library of hand-written and illustrated books while still at primary school.
+She enjoyed reading boarding-school stories, which provided material and inspiration for Miss Cackle's Academy in the Worst Witch series, as did the Ursuline High School that she had attended in Wimbledon.
+She grew up as a Roman Catholic, but she did not practise the faith in later years.
 Her stay-at-home mother was a "book maniac" and her father was an Irish engineer.